 Several Courts have ordered the suspension of the transfer to certain EU Member States.
 With regard to transfers to Greece, the process has been long and difficult.
 The Italian Administrative Judges have considered all transfer decisions to Greece unlawful.
 In the beginning this was because the EU Directives on international protection were not implemented by that Member State and because Greece automatically rejected all asylum applications that had been "interrupted" upon the return of the asylum seekers in Greece.
 Afterwards, the decisions were based on the proven fact that in Greece asylum seekers have no access to basic reception conditions and the asylum procedure.
-These judgements have allowed the use of the Regulation, in order not to transfer to that Country asylum seekers arrived in Italy.
+These judgements have allowed the use of the Regulation, in order not to transfer asylum seekers arriving in Italy to that country.54